 • n is the number of years

-To calculate a dividend growth, multiply the current dividend income by 1 plus the growth rate raised to the power of the time in years.
+To project dividend income with a constant annual growth rate, multiply the current dividend income by (1 + r/100) raised to the power of the number of years.

 Dividend Growth Definition

-Dividend growth is the total growth of a dividend over a time period.
+Dividend growth is the increase in dividend payments (or total dividend income) over a period of time.

 How to calculate dividend growth?